-Class hours: 1 lecture and 2 lab Comments: Credit by exam is not an available option.
-May be repeated any number of times for credit.
+Class hours: 1 lecture and 2 lab

+Comments: Credit by exam is not an

+available option.
+May be repeated any

+number of times for credit.

-Description: To develop the manipulative skills of oxy-acetylene welding supplement for the automotive mechanics and auto body and fender majors.
-To know the safe handling of responsible citizens.
+Description: To develop the

+manipulative skills of oxy-acetylene welding supplement for the automotive mechanics and auto body and fender majors.
+To know the safe handling of equipment, maintenance and develop responsible citizens.